 - Cantilever Collapse: In this type of collapse, the remaining structure is left unsupported and hanging freely in the air.
 This is the most dangerous type of collapse of all.
 Victims could be trapped on specific floors and rescue is most difficult.

 - Pancake Collapse: These types of collapses are least likely to have any survivors.
 If a complete pancake collapse occurs, it will usually result in a large pile of debris.
 Operating inside any type of collapse like this proves to be extremely dangerous.

-The victim of a building collapse may be able to recover under premises liability laws.
-This means that if you have been injured in one of these accidents, you could be eligible for compensation from the owner of the property, the engineer in charge of the project, and many more subjects.
-If you were working on the building when it collapsed, you may also be entitled to workers’ compensation benefits.
-However, you will need an attorney on your side who can help you fight for your rights after an injury.
+The victim of a Fort Lee building collapse may be able to recover under premises liability laws.
+This means that if you have been injured in one of these construction site collapses, you could be eligible for compensation from the owner of the property, the engineer in charge of the project, and many more subjects.
+If you were working at the construction site when it collapsed, you may also be entitled to workers’ compensation benefits.
+However, you will need a New Jersey construction site collapse attorney on your side who can help you fight for your rights after an injury.
 Call us today at Maggiano, DiGirolamo & Lizzi so we can help fight beside you!